Eng99Arjun/CloudVandana_Assigments/README.md

-# Responsive Profile Card (Assignment 1)
+# Coding Assignment – Associate Software Engineer

-This repository contains the code for **Assignment 1**: designing a responsive profile card using HTML and CSS.
+This repository contains the code for **Assignments**:

+## Assignment 1- Designing a responsive profile card using HTML and CSS.
 The profile card includes the following elements:

 - A profile picture
 - Name and designation